AntociM/budgy/README.md

 When the limit is reached, the user is allowed to increase it.
 If it is increased above the reported expenses, the red style will dynamically disappear.

 ### Entry Form
-This element is designed to allow the user to register entries.
+This structure is designed to allow the user to register entries.
 It is composed of 5 elements:
 * **description** - entry description.
 The user is expected to briefly describe the type of income or expense, transaction place, or other information.
 This entry field validates the user's input by ensuring that at least one alphanumeric character is inserted.
 In case of invalid input, an error message appears to notify the user about the expected input.
 * **category** - user can choose from `income, groceries, restaurant, beauty, health, leisure, gifts, transport, hobbies, shopping, bills, loans, housing`.